 Details: A specific example of this type of expected behaviour is that of user input dynamic validation: provide instructions on why a field has failed validation without waiting till the user submits the whole form.

 Prompts: Are instructions provided on how to pass validation?
-When are they shown – after a user completes input of the field and moves on to another field, or does it wait till the user presses an Action button (e.g.: ‘Submit’).
+When are they shown – after a user completes input of the field and moves on to another field, or does it wait till the user presses an Action button (e.g., ‘Submit’).

 QR-DEF-USA-OP-00: User Input is Completed and Corrected